FJortay/DISCO-Collective-Intelligence/README.md

 - Conduct an **assessment** of existing software solutions that could serve as modules.
 - Establish **integration standards** applicable to both existing and future modules.

-Until the early 2020s, a project like DICOS seemed utopian.
+Until the early 2020s, a project like DISCO seemed utopian.
 However, the rise of AI now makes its implementation conceivable.

 *This is a "[Building AI course project](https://buildingai.elementsofai.com/)".*